anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    the file path "D:/..." but not all devices own a D drive.

    **How the problem was solved:**
-     - In the main() function in the class Main, right before the start() function is called, I call a function named setSavePaths().
+     - In the main() function in the class Controller, right before the start() function is called, I call a function named setSavePaths() [lines 53-62].
 It checks if the device has a D drive and alters the variables savePath and savePathDir accordingly.
      If the device does not have a D drive, it changes the filepath to the game file's relative directory.

 3. **Load button was present in the game code but did not appear in the game screen.**

    **How the problem was solved:**
      - load button added to root for the first scene added to primaryStage.
-The load button functioned as expected.
+The load button functioned as expected [line 92, Controller Class].

 4. **If there was no saved game progress and "load game" button is pressed, the paddle moves to the top left of the screen and ball moves abnormally.**